th2-net/th2-codec-open-api/README.md

 1. **Request/Response** parsed message with all info about http part (required)
 2. **RawMessage** that contain encoded body (optional)

-If needed to specify in:query or in:path parameters: create message-field 'UriParameters' inside of encoding message.
+If needed to specify in:query or in:path parameters: please create message-field 'uriParameters' inside of encoding message.
-In 'UriParameters' needs to be all required params that was mentioned in dictionary.
+In 'uriParameters' needs to be all required params that was mentioned in dictionary. \
 As example:

 ```yaml